Aldemaro Romero Jr.

-Biography
+Early life and education

-Aldemaro Romero Jr. was born in Caracas, Venezuela, the son of Venezuelan composer, pianist, and orchestra conductor Aldemaro Romero Sr. and his wife, Margot Díaz Saavedra de Romero.
-While listening to one of his father's records at home when he was 4 years old, his father saw him mimicking a conductor's mannerisms and had him appear on a live TV show conducting his orchestra.
+Romero Jr. was born in Caracas, Venezuela, the son of Venezuelan composer, pianist, and orchestra conductor Aldemaro Romero Sr. and his wife, Margot Díaz Saavedra de Romero.
+While listening to one of his father's records at home when he was four-years-old, his father saw him mimicking a conductor's mannerisms and had him appear on a live TV show conducting his orchestra.
 That and other TV appearances made him a celebrity in Venezuela even performing in movies conducting an orchestra.
 In adult life Romero never pursued a professional career as a musician but continued performing as an amateur.

 Romero attributes his decision to become a scientist the day the press announced the launch of Sputnik.
-His decision to study biology was inspired by the Jacques-Yves Cousteau film "The Silent World".
+His decision to study biology was inspired by the Jacques-Yves Cousteau film The Silent World.

 He obtained a Licenciatura in biology, with a zoology concentration, from the Universitat de Barcelona, in 1977, while working as a scientist in several institutions and as science writer for several printed, radio, and TV media.
 He obtained his doctorate in biology from the University of Miami, in Coral Gables, Florida, with a doctoral dissertation on the evolution and behavior of cavefish.